Secured vs Unsecured Loans: Explained - Fleximize

 Advantages of secured loans

-Because the debt is secured against company or personal assets, secured business loans tend to be less risky for a lender, which might offer lower interest rates and longer repayment terms as a result.
+One of the main advantages of secured loans is that they provide access to a higher amount of capital.
+As the debt is secured against a company or personal assets, secured business loans tend to be less risky for a lender, which may result in lower interest rates and longer repayment terms.

 Disadvantages of secured loans

+Also, some lenders will ask for additional fees upfront, which can increase the overall cost of the loan.
 By using a business loan calculator, you can work out the total cost of borrowing, including additional fees, for each quote you’ve received.

 Is a secured loan right for your business?